Implicit structure in 2-representations of quantum groups: Introduction

 The main result of this paper (Theorem \ref{thm:main}) shows that these extra relations are essentially forced upon us.
-By adding the requirement that there are no negative degree endomorphisms of identity 1-morphisma we show that a representation of 2-Kac-Moody algebras in the sense of Rouquier extends to a 2-representation of categorified quantum groups in the sense of Khovanov-Lauda.
-In the process of proving this we also clarify the definition of these categorified quantum groups by defining a 2-category $\Ucat_Q(\mf{g})$ for arbitrary Kac-Moody Lie algebras (and arbitrary KLR algebras).
+By adding the requirement that there are no negative degree endomorphisms of the identity 1-morphism we show that a 2-representation of 2-Kac-Moody algebras in the sense of Rouquier extends to a 2-representation of categorified quantum groups in the sense of Khovanov-Lauda.
+In the process of proving this we also clarify the definition of these categorified quantum groups by defining a 2-category $\Ucat_Q(\mf{g})$ for arbitrary Kac-Moody Lie algebra $\mathfrak{g}$ (and an arbitrary choice of scalars $Q$ in the definition of the KLR algebra).
 These definitions differ slightly from those currently in the literature but, as mentioned above, are forced upon us.

-We also show that certain biadjointness between functors $\E$ and $\F$ holds for free (Proposition \ref{prop:lradj}).
-This means that it suffices to know that the functor $\E$ has left and right adjoints.
-The fact that the left and right adjoints are isomorphic (up to a grading shift) is then a formal consequence.
-This fact is also noticed by Rouquier in \cite{Rou2}.
+We also show that biadjointness between the functors $\E$ and $\F$ is a formal consequence of the other conditions (Proposition \ref{prop:lradj}).
+In other words, one gets for free that the left and right adjoints of $\E$ are isomorphic (up to a grading shift).
+This was also noticed by Rouquier in \cite{Rou2}.

 We finish by briefly discussing some applications (Section~\ref{sec_apps}).
 In particular, it was conjectured in \cite{KL3} that the 2-category $\Ucat_Q(\mf{g})$ should admit various 2-representations.
 Theorem \ref{thm:main} resolves one of these conjectures by allowing us to deduce the existence of a 2-representation of the 2-category $\Ucat_Q(\mf{g})$ on derived categories of coherent sheaves on cotangent bundles to Grassmannians.
 While the added condition that there are no negative degree endomorphisms of the identity 1-morphisms is a natural condition to verify in most geometric settings, checking this condition in algebraic settings such as categories of projective modules over cyclotomic quotients of KLR algebras can be more challenging.